vanderlee/PHPSwaggerGen/README.md

 Swagger defines a number of primitive datatypes by specifying their `type` and `format`.
 PHPSwaggerGen only knows the primitive datatypes themselves; no need to specify a type and format independantly.

+You can use the format names or the primitives names, as specified by Swagger.

+Some of the primitives may accept additional information:

 *	Supported are `integer`, `long`, `float`, `double`, `string`, `byte`, `boolean`, `date` and `datetime`.
 You can specify minimum and maximum values